fenago/kubernetes-course/md/Lab_5.md

 =======

-This chapter introduces the concept of pods and teaches how to properly configure and deploy them.
+This lab introduces the concept of pods and teaches how to properly configure and deploy them.
 We will begin by creating a simple pod with your application container running in it.
 We will explain what the different aspects of pod configuration mean and decide which